ruby/www.ruby-lang.org/en/documentation/faq/7/index.md

 singleton methods in the receiver, then for methods defined in the receiver's own class, and finally for methods defined in the receiver's superclasses (including any modules which may have been mixed in).
-You can see the order of searching by displaying `Classname.ancestors`, which shows the ancestor classes and modules of `ClassName`.
+You can see the order of searching by displaying `ClassName.ancestors`, which shows the ancestor classes and modules of `ClassName`.

 If after searching the alternatives a matching method could not be found,